Green Standard definition

 Green Standard means as defined in subsection VII.A.

-Green Standard means an industry recognized standard of building design, construction, renovation and/or maintenance that results in minimized consumption of non-renewable energy sources and optimum use of sustainable materials, resources and methods and is acceptable to HUD.
+Green Standard means an industry recognized standard of building design, construction, renovation, and maintenance procedures that results in minimized consumption of non-renewable energy sources and optimum use of sustainable materials, resources, and methods and that is acceptable to HUD.

 Green Standard or words of similar import will include the U.S. EPA’s Energy Star® rating, the Green Building Initiative’s Green Globes TM for Continual Improvement of Existing Buildings (Green Globes TM-CIEB), the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED), and/or a current and similar organization with equally rigorous environmentally and sustainable practices.